Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

 \subsubsection{Local minima}

-For point source data, with SD but without FD, the wavefront errors are almost zero except for $r_0=6$~cm, see Fig.~\ref{fig:pointsource_wferror_withtails_Mproc=Mao}.
-For 6~cm the errors are about as bad as with granulation data.
+For point source data, with SD but without FD, the wavefront errors are almost zero except for $r_0=6$~cm; see Fig.~\ref{fig:pointsource_wferror_withtails_Mproc=Mao}.
+For 6~cm, the errors are about as large as with granulation data.
 This suggests that the MFBD model fits converged to local minima and that there are global minima at the correct solutions -- perhaps for both point sources and granulation.

 In the MOMFBD code (see Sect.~\ref{sec:software}), the following strategy for avoiding local minima is implemented.
-The fitting starts with a small subset of the modes, by default the first $M_1=5$ modes, lets those converge for a few iterations, continues with $M_2=10$ modes, lets them converge, and so on until all the $\Mmfbd$ modes are included in the fit.
-I.e., we are fitting first $\phi_{jM_1}$, then $\phi_{jM_2},\phi_{jM_3}$, etc., and finally $\phi_{j\Mmfbd}$.
+The fitting starts with a small subset of the modes, by default the first $M_1=5$ modes; it lets those converge for a few iterations, continues with $M_2=10$ modes, lets them converge, and so on, until all the $\Mmfbd$ modes are included in the fit.
+In other words, we are fitting first $\phi_{jM_1}$, then $\phi_{jM_2},\phi_{jM_3}$, and so on, and finally $\phi_{j\Mmfbd}$.
 By allowing the more significant low-order modes to get started in the right direction, this scheme improves the chances that the fit converges to the global minimum.
-The wavy pattern superimposed on the error metric plots in Fig.~\ref{fig:convergence} are caused by these repeated increases in the number of fitted coefficients.
+The wavy pattern in Fig.~\ref{fig:convergence} and mentioned above is caused by these repeated increases in the number of fitted coefficients.

-However, as SD also improves the convergence, as well as reduces the risk for convergence to local minima, we may want to modify this scheme.
-SD with $\tau_{j\Mmfbd}$ means there is still a model mismatch during this process of increasing the number of fitted modes.
-When $M_i$ low-order modes are fitted, and $\tau_{j\Mmfbd}$ statistically represents the most high-order modes, there is still a mismatch in that modes $M_i+1$ through $\Mmfbd$ are not accounted for.
-One way to further improve the chances of global minimization might be to include the appropriate SDs while stepping up the number of fitted modes: when $\phi_{jM_i}$ is fitted, use $\tau_{j{M_i}}$ as the SD.
+However, as SD also improves the convergence, and reduces the risk for convergence to local minima, we may want to modify this scheme.
+SD with $\tilde\tau_{j\Mmfbd}$ means there is still a model mismatch during this process of increasing the number of fitted modes.
+When $M_i$ low-order modes are fitted, and $\tilde\tau_{j\Mmfbd}$ statistically represents the most high-order modes, there is still a mismatch in that modes $M_i+1$ through $\Mmfbd$ are not accounted for.
+One way to further improve the chances of global minimization might be to include the appropriate SDs while stepping up the number of fitted modes: when $\phi_{jM_i}$ is fitted, use $\tilde\tau_{j{M_i}}$ as the SD.